cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 *The Euler Equation Puzzle and Demand for Commitment*

 - \*\*\*Behavioral Development Economics Handbook Chapter (see above), Sections 1 to 4.
 - Banerjee and Duflo (2010).
-“Growth Theory through the Lens of Development Economics”.
-Handbook of Economic Growth.
+“Growth Theory through the Lens of Development Economics”. *Handbook of Economic Growth*.
 - Frederick, S., G. Loewenstein, and T. O'Donoghue (2002).
 “Time Discounting and Time Preference: A Critical Review.” *Journal of Economic Literature,* 40 (2), 351-401.
 - Ericson, Keith Marzilli, and David Laibson (2019).
 "Intertemporal choice."
-In Handbook of Behavioral Economics: Applications and Foundations 1, vol. 2, pp. 1-67.
+In *Handbook of Behavioral Economics: Applications and Foundations* 1, vol. 2, pp. 1-67.
 North-Holland.
 - Cohen, J.D, K.M.
 Ericson, D. Laibson, and J.M.
 White (2020).
 “Measuring Time Preferences.” *Journal of Economic Literature*.
 58(2): 299-347.
 - Ashraf, Nava, Dean Karlan, and Wesley Yin (2006).
-"Tying Odysseus to the mast: Evidence from a commitment savings product in the Philippines."
-The Quarterly Journal of Economics 121, no. 2: 635-672.
+"Tying Odysseus to the mast: Evidence from a commitment savings product in the Philippines." *The Quarterly Journal of Economics* 121, no. 2: 635-672.
 - Kaur, Supreet, Michael Kremer, and Sendhil Mullainathan (2015).
 “Self-Control at Work.” *Journal of Political Economy*.
 123(6): 1227-1277.
 - Laibson, David (2015).
 “Why Don’t Present-Biased Agents Make Commitments?” *American Economic Review P&P.* 105(5): 267-272.
 - Schilbach, Frank (2019).
 “Alcohol and Self-Control: A Field Experiment in India.”, *American Economic Review*.
 109(4): 1290-1322.